 Some school districts also require a substitute certificate for student teaching in their district.
 We strongly recommend getting a substitute teaching license as it allows a district to hire you while you wait to receive your teacher license.
 This is not the case with just a criminal background check.
 More information on acquiring a substitute teaching certificate.

-When you receive your substitute certificate or criminal background check, please submit a copy via Blackboard after you have received your Blackboard enrollment confirmation email.
+When you receive your substitute certificate or criminal background check, please submit a copy via Canvas after you have received your Canvas enrollment confirmation email.